-Different characteristics will make some species better suited to different uses.
-For example the Fox Grape (Vitis labrusca), indigenous to eastern North America, has a sweet and earthy ‘musk’ flavor.
+Wild grapes can be used to create all the familiar products that cultivated grapes are used for.
+From wine to raisins!
+However, different characteristics will make some species better suited to different uses.
+For example, the Fox Grape (Vitis labrusca), indigenous to eastern North America, has a sweet and earthy ‘musk’ flavor.
 This has made it a popular parent plant to many American wine cultivars, such as Niagra and Concord.

 Other wild grape species are better suited to creating jams, jellies, raisins, vinegars, and even grape seed oils.
-The concord grape variety is particularly popular for creating jelly, especially for the classic peanut butter and jelly sandwich!
+The concord grape variety (from the Fox Grape species) is particularly popular for creating jelly.
+Especially for the classic peanut butter and jelly sandwich!

 Finding and Foraging Wild Grapes

 So, wild grapes are tasty, and a great ingredient!
 But where can we find them?
 The majority of wild native grapes in the US are found in the eastern states, like the ‘Riverbank’ or ‘Frost’ Grape (Vitis riparia), found in the northeastern states.
 To the Winter Grape (Vitis vulpina), which is found across most of the eastern states, from New York to Florida.